 On the occasion of the 25th anniversary of The Matrix's release, a particular conundrum has been bothering me for a long time; like a splinter in my mind, driving me mad.

 What is The Matrix?
 What is it really?
 What does it truly represent as a pop-cultural phenomenon?
-Why has it been so repeatedly and so cynically misappropriated and misinterpreted by the worst kind of people?
-Why was the message of the sequels so completely rejected when they were first released?

 20 years ago, my friends and I were calling ourselves "Redpills" for rejecting the Bush administration's Iraq war propaganda, and for being what would be called "Woke" on today's internet.
 While this is probably not a reflection of the Matrix's true themes either, it's probably a lot closer to the mark than the so-called "men's rights activists" and their bullshit.